Last updated on May 14th, 2020 at 08:09 pm

 Things we loved along the Withlacoochee State Trail

 - Remnants of the railroad history.
 Every mile along the trail, a cement pole displays the miles to Richmond, the railroad’s hometown.
 There are also “whistle markers,” cement poles with bars marked to indicate an upcoming intersection that the engineer needs to warn of his approach.
-Also, in Inverness, the 1892 rail depot still stands.
+In Inverness, the 1892 rail depot still stands.
+We also were fascinated by the historic marker for the Great Train Wreck of 1956, in which four crew members died in a head-on collision.
+(There was a lot about this remarkable incident in the Floral City Heritage Museum.)

 - Beautiful trees and flowers.
 In spring, dogwoods bloom along the trail and azaleas flower in a historic and picturesque cemetery trailside near Inverness.